Everything

 Pilot | Buur & Boek: Exploring Connection Through Literature

-Arts in Health Netherlands leads a bi-weekly learning community to support the four group leaders and project coordinator.
-The learning community involves peer discussion, reflection, planning, and coaching as needed.
-The group also discusses scientific literature on the health benefits of reading and writing, to inform practice.
-Self-care is also addressed, and the ethics of community-based work.
+Arts in Health Groningen lead a bi-weekly learning community to support the four group leaders and project coordinator.
+The learning community involved peer discussion, reflection, planning, and coaching as needed.
+The group also discussed scientific literature on the health benefits of reading and writing, to inform practice.
+Self-care was also addressed, and the ethics of community-based work.

-The project creates space for community members to meet one another in new ways.
+The Buur & Boek sessions created space for community members to meet one another in new ways.
 Reading and writing become starting points for reflective conversations, deep attention, and sharing inspiration.
 Along the way, social connections are built or strengthened.
 “We meet with neighbours to talk about life through literature and poetry,” one of the workshop leaders explains.
 “We read and talk, and if people wish, also create.
 Everything is allowed, nothing is required.”
 Another workshop leader adds, “It is not about having the same opinion, but about daring to speak and to listen.”

-The four workshop leaders, Charlotte Beerda, Gemma Jissink, Lieke van den Krommenacker and Willemijn van de Walle, each bring their own background in literature, performance and community work.
-Want to know more about who they are?
+The workshop leaders – Charlotte Beerda, Gemma Jissink, Lieke van den Krommenacker and Willemijn van de Walle – each brought their own experience in literature, performance and community-based work.
+Curious to learn more about who they are and how they work?

-For Arts in Health Groningen, Buur & Boek is part of a broader programme of using the arts to encourage reflection, dialogue, and social connection in support of well-being.
-By creating spaces where people can meet around shared curiosity and creativity, Buur & Boek helps build a sense of community and imagination in daily life.
+For Arts in Health Groningen, Buur & Boek is part of a broader programme in which the arts are used to support reflection, dialogue and social connection, and in doing so contribute to well-being.
+By creating spaces where people can meet around shared curiosity and creativity, Buur & Boek contributes to imagination and a sense of community in everyday life.

-Participation in Buur & Boek is free of charge.
-The project runs from October 2025 to March 2026 and is organised by NOORWOORD in collaboration with Arts in Health Groningen and local partners in each of the four communities.
+Participation in Buur & Boek was free of charge.
+The project ran from October 2025 to March 2026 and was organised by NOORDWOORD in collaboration with Arts in Health Groningen and local partners in the participating communities.
+The pilot was made possible with support from the Dutch Foundation for Literature (Nederlands Letterenfonds), VSBfonds, Fonds voor Cultuurparticipatie, the Municipality of Groningen, the Province of Groningen, the Aletta Jacobs School of Public Health, the University of Groningen, and the National Programme Groningen.

 Want to learn more about research literature and well-being?